BonganiChauke/alx-system_engineering-devops/0x01-shell_permissions/README.md

-This directory will have scripts containing shellpermissions
+This directory will have scripts that will have commands to redirect shell